cassowary4health/Leaspy/docs/nutshell.rst

 ^^^^^^^^^^^

 `Leaspy` uses its own data container.
-To use it properly, you need to provide a `csv` file or a `pandas.DataFrame` in the right format.
+To use it properly, you need to provide a `csv` file or a :class:`pandas.DataFrame` in the right format.
 Let's have a look at the data used in the previous example:

     >>> print(alzheimer_df.head())
                        MMSE      RAVLT     FAQ       FDG PET